 After you build a Very Large Access Control List, you can modify entries by changing the device names.
-You can not change the MAC address.
+You cannot change the MAC address.
 To make MAC address changes, you need to remove the entry from the list and then recreate an entry with the updated information.

-To modify the name of an Access Control List entry:
+To modify the name of a Very Large Access Control List entry:

-- 2 Select an entry from the Very Large Access Control List. - 3 Right-click the appropriate entry and select Rename from the menu that appears.
+- 2 Select an entry from the Very Large Access Control List. - Right-click the entry and select Rename from the menu that appears.